NECK AND BACK INJURY CLAIM SETTLED FOR $5,300 IN ONLY 6 MONTHS

 C.C. was driving a white Honda Accord westbound on Hunt Highway with her son riding in the passenger seat.
 She came to a full stop at the stop sign intersection with Alma School Road.
 Just prior to heading into the intersection, C.C. noticed a black vehicle coming up behind her at a high rate of speed.
-The vehicle applied its brakes, but was unable to avoid rear ending C.C.’s vehicle.
+The vehicle applied its brakes but was unable to avoid rear-ending C.C.’s vehicle.
 After hitting C.C.’s vehicle, the at-fault driver hit and knocked over the stop sign as well.
 C.C. pulled through the intersection and parked.

 The Maricopa County Sheriff’s Department responded to the scene of the accident and conducted an investigation.
-The at-fault driver told the Sheriff’s Department that he had been distracted by his cell phone and not looked up in time to stop.
+The at-fault driver told the Sheriff’s Department that he had been distracted by his cell phone and did not look up in time to stop.
 After speaking with C.C., her son, and the at-fault driver, the Sheriff’s Department determined that the at-fault driver had failed to control speed to avoid collision.
-So, no one involved in the Arizona accident needed immediate medical attention and both vehicles were incapacitated and towed from the scene.
+No one involved in the accident needed immediate medical attention and both vehicles were incapacitated and towed from the scene.

 The at-fault driver was cited at the scene with violating A.R.S.
 28-701A, failure to control speed to avoid a collision.
 “A person shall not drive a vehicle on a highway at a speed greater than is reasonable and prudent under the circumstances, conditions and actual and potential hazards then existing.
-A person shall control the speed of a vehicle as necessary to avoid colliding with any object, person, vehicle or other conveyance on, entering or adjacent to the highway in compliance with legal requirements and the duty of all persons to exercise reasonable care for the protection of others.” http://www.azleg.gov/ars/28/00701.htm
+A person shall control the speed of a vehicle as necessary to avoid colliding with any object, person, vehicle or other conveyance on, entering or adjacent to the highway in compliance with legal requirements and the duty of all persons to exercise reasonable care for the protection of others.” http://www.azleg.gov/ars/28/00701.htm.

-Two days after the collision, C.C. presented to HealthSource Chiropractic where She was evaluated for headaches and pain in her neck, left shoulder and back following the collision.
+Two days after the collision, C.C. presented to HealthSource Chiropractic where she was evaluated for headaches and pain in her neck, left shoulder and back following the collision.
 She described her pain as frequent, aching and pounding, associated with stiffness, fatigue and muscle cramps.
-C.C. reported that her pain was aggravated by sneezing, stooping, prolonged sitting and repetitive movements.
+She reported that her pain was aggravated by sneezing, stooping, prolonged sitting and repetitive movements.
 She stated that her pain interfered with her daily work.
 She had difficulty sleeping and performing her work duties.

 C.C.’s medical bills totaled approximately $3,550.95.